Toggle menu

 Audible and vibrating liquid level indicator

-Place the indicator to the side of the cup and it will beep/vibrate when the level of liquid is reached.
+Place the indicator on the side of the cup, and it will beep/vibrate when the level of liquid is reached.

 Talking measuring jug